MileHacker Logo

 Riverside Relaxation

-The Nagara River area offers picturesque scenery and peaceful spots to unwind by the water, especially outside Ukai viewing times.
+The Nagara River area offers beautiful vistas and peaceful spots to unwind near the water, especially outside Ukai viewing times.

 Yoga and Meditation

 Gifu City is not a main destination for yoga and meditation retreats.
-Not much local studios may exist.
+Not much local studios might be present.

 Wellness Highlights